berito/verilog_tutorial/README.md

       iverilog  <file_name.v>

     Note: Dont forget to redirect to the directory where your file is located or else file does not exist error will appear

+## To view an output  in your terminal
+    vpp a.out